 With a long history, some Japanese hard candies have a taste reminiscent of Japan’s good old days, and as I wrote before, Sakuma Drops is a sweet treat of just that kind.

 Additionally, in Japan, there is one more classic hard candy with a good old taste that shouldn’t be forgotten, and its main ingredient is soy sauce.

 Kanro Ame (カンロ飴)

-The name of the Japanese hard candy I introduce here is “Kanro Ame (カンロ飴)”, which has a sweet soy sauce flavor and its taste is something like making someone feel nostalgic.
-By the way, “Ame (飴)” is the Japanese word for (hard) candy.
+The Japanese candy I introduce here, “Kanro Ame (カンロ飴)” has a sweet soy sauce flavor and its taste is something like bringing back memories of childhood.

-As for the taste, you might imagine that the Japanese candy is salty-sweet in taste because of its main ingredient soy sauce, but it is not salty at all.
+As for the taste, you might imagine that the Japanese candy is salty-sweet because of its main ingredient soy sauce, but it is not salty at all.

 Where to Buy

 Kanro Ame is one of the most loved hard candies in Japan, so it can be bought in many supermarkets around the country.